cratelyn/j/README.md

-many discussions about the validity of this approach have already been borne out at [great][rust-57640] [length][rust-50547]. i'll point to [this][ceej-postfix] excellent write-up about the benefits of postfix `await` if you are interested in reading further. suffice to say, this decision was controversial, and it strayed outside of what some people considered reasonable syntax for asynchrony.
+many discussions about the validity of this approach have already been borne out at [great][rust-57640] [length][rust-50547]. i'll point to [this][ceej-postfix] excellent write-up about the benefits of postfix `await` if you are interested in reading further. suffice to say, this decision was controversial, because it strayed outside of what some people considered reasonable syntax for asynchrony.

 Steve Klabnik [wrote][klabnik-budget] about this phenomenon: